Meet Netra Khanal

 Partial Differential Equation

-Career Specialties: Netra Khanal's research interests are in the field of partial differential equations.
+Netra Khanal's research interests are in the field of partial differential equations.
 He is also interested in ordinary differential equations, numerical analysis, application of mathematics in business, finance and economics, and mathematical modeling.
 He has diversified his research recently into statistical modeling with emphasis on environment, epidemiology of cancer, and cybersecurity and information systems.

-Netra Khanal also has presented research talks in different regional, national and international meetings and conferences organized by American Mathematical Society, Mathematical Association of America and American Institute of Mathematical Sciences.
-Khanal is a current president of Association of Nepalese Mathematicians in America and is currently serving as an advisor.
-Before arriving at The University of Tampa, Khanal was an assistant professor of mathematics at University of Wisconsin Colleges.
-He has taught a wide range of undergraduate courses at UT, OSU, UWC and different colleges and universities in Nepal.
+Netra Khanal also has presented research talks in different regional, national, and international meetings and conferences organized by American Mathematical Society, Mathematical Association of America, and American Institute of Mathematical Sciences.
+Khanal is a former president of Association of Nepalese Mathematicians in America and is currently serving as an advisor.
+Before arriving at The University of Tampa, Khanal was an assistant professor of mathematics at University of Wisconsin colleges.
+He has taught a wide range of undergraduate courses at UT, OSU, UWC, and different colleges and universities in Nepal.

 Learning Enrichment Grants at UT